Fluids and Electrolytes During Exercise

 ANSWER: First of all, glycerol is a banned substance!
-Glycerol (also known as glycerin, and, not to be confused with glycogen) helps to "load" the circulatory system with an abnormally high amount of free water, and, also, reduces the rate at which the kidneys eliminate this excess.
-Because this is an artificial manipulation of normal physiology, somewhat analogous to increasing hematocrit with the use of erythropoeitin, glycerol is classified as a "plasma expander" and is banned both during and outside of competition.
+Glycerol (also known as glycerin, and, not to be confused with glycogen) is a plasma expander.
+It helps to "load" the circulatory system with an abnormally high amount of free water, and, also, reduces the rate at which the kidneys eliminate this excess.
+Because this is an artificial manipulation of normal physiology, somewhat analogous to using erythropoeitin to increase hematocrit, glycerol is banned both during and outside of competition.

 However, to answer the question: